theo-armour/cookbook/readme.md

 ## Chinary

 This app is coding example of a simple Chinese character dictionary as a web app.

-To be moved Does not really belong in a 3D happy place.

 Details here: <https://github.com/jaanga/cookbook/tree/gh-pages/chinary>